 Table of Contents

-1. Preference for Parity: Purposes, Contexts and Instruments of Affirmative Action Part 1.
-Theoretical and Historical Underpinnings 2.
+1. Preference for Parity: Purposes, Contexts and Instruments of Affirmative Action Part 1 Theoretical and Historical Underpinnings 2.
 Concepts, Complexities, Contentions 3.
-Policy Regimes: A Study in Contrasts Part 2.
-Affirmative Action in Practice: Quotas, Codes, Preferences 4.
+Policy Regimes: A Study in Contrasts Part 2 Affirmative Action in Practice: Quotas, Codes and Preferences 4.
 Affirmative Action Pillars and Programmes: Malaysia 5.
-Affirmative Action Pillars and Programmes: South Africa Part 3.
-Policy Achievements and Reforms: Progress, Shortfalls, Prospects 6.
+Affirmative Action Pillars and Programmes: South Africa Part 3 Policy Achievements and Reforms: Progress, Shortfalls and Prospects 6.
 Empirical Literature and Analytical Framework 7.
 Affirmative Action Outcomes in Malaysia 8.
 Affirmative Action Outcomes in South Africa 9.
 Taking Stock and Looking Ahead.
 Bibliography

 Hwok-Aun Lee is Senior Fellow at the ISEAS-Yusof Ishak Institute, Singapore.